Yu-Wu/Decoupled-Novel-Object-Captioner/prepare_data/README.md

 The script will download the image data from the MSCOCO official site and extract it to `mscoco`.

 ### Generating Detection Results
+You can download our pre-extracted object detection feature from [here](https://drive.google.com/open?id=1zit11UTSTQl00ynsyhSlF0NtggHSQmwI).
+Or you can extract the object feature by yourself using the following instructions:

 ```shell
 sh step2_detection.sh
 ```